MailTape/MailTape-v1/_posts/2014-05-18-Jesper-Ryom.md

 # A electronic tinkerer with real performer chops

 I had the chance to discover Jesper Ryom through one of our previous guest Fort Rouge.
 Immediatly after my very first listen I got hypnotised.
 It seemed to me that in each of his songs there was multiple on.
 His debut EP is simply pure diamond.
-You can pre-order it on [bandcamp](http://atomnation.bandcamp.com/album/moon-observations "Pre-order now!").
+Highly recommanded purchase [iTunes](https://itunes.apple.com/album/syvsover-ep/id645445493 "buy now!").

 # His morning selection